Online Testing Announcement

 George Washington Academy celebrated its 20th Anniversary in 2017-2018.
-Since its founding, GWA has served the metropolitan area of Casablanca, Morocco with an innovative, affordable, preschool through 12th Grade education grounded solidly in 21st Century American pedagogy and built around a multilingual program.
+Since its founding, GWA has served the metropolitan area of Casablanca, Morocco with a preschool through 12th Grade education grounded solidly in 21st Century American pedagogy and built around a multilingual program.
 GWA students come from Morocco, the United States, and more than three dozen other countries in the Americas, Africa, Europe, Asia, and Australia.
 Likewise, GWA’s faculty represent a mix of expat and Moroccan educators, with all classes taught in the native language of the teachers teaching them.
 While most students come from international business and upper-middle to upper class families, GWA’s financial assistance program helps foster socioeconomic diversity in the student population.

 GWA’s American high school diploma has been granted equivalency with the Moroccan baccalaureate, allowing graduates to pursue higher education opportunities in Moroccan public and private universities and higher education institutions.
 GWA offers a curriculum aligned to CCSS Standards, along with AP courses/tests in 12 subjects.

 In 2016 the Middle States Association Commission on Elementary & Secondary Education (MSA-CESS) renewed GWA’s accreditation through 2023.
 GWA is a member of the Mediterranean Association of Independent Schools (MAIS), and of the global communities using WIDA and MAPGrowth assessments.

 GWA has over 200 staff, mainly Americans and Moroccans and including staff from multiple countries on several continents.
 The majority of our administrative and instructional staff are from North America.
 Our teachers conduct instruction in their native tongue, so French and Arabic classes are taught by native French and Arabic teachers.
 Teachers are professionally qualified, with roughly three-quarters of the teaching staff having five or more years teaching experience.
 The academic administration includes a Head of School who oversees all academic functions of the school as well as two Principals.

 Our Lower School Principal leads: